 From this information we can take an educated guess which saddles to bring to your test ride.
-At NSC we have upwards of 250 saddles so there are plenty to choose from and the above info is a necessity in selecting “possibles” and “probables” for you to try.
+At NSC - The English Saddle Co we have a wide selection of saddles so there are plenty to choose from and the above info is a necessity in selecting “possibles” and “probables” for you to try.

 At the Test Ride:

-Next we get the extra dynamic of Movement and NSC strongly believe that you cannot adequately fit a saddle on a stationary horse Sometimes we now get a radically different picture and have to go back and change the saddles selected for others with slightly different features which will maintain better balance or stability.
+Next we get the extra dynamic of Movement and NSC - The English Saddle Co strongly believe that you cannot adequately fit a saddle on a stationary horse Sometimes we now get a radically different picture and have to go back and change the saddles selected for others with slightly different features which will maintain better balance or stability.